Ellen White Profile

 |Born||May 09, 1989|

-Ellen White is a professional footballer who plays for Manchester City in the FA Women's Super League (FA WSL) and the England Women's National Team.
+Ellen White is a former professional footballer who played for Manchester City in the FA Women's Super League (FA WSL) and the England Women's National Team.

 In the past, White played for Chelsea, Leeds Carnegie, Arsenal, Notts County and Birmingham City.